lewagon/dotfiles/01-Ruby/06-Parsing/Reboot-01-Christmas-list/README.md

 For the scraper, here is a starting script to help you extract the data:

-_Disclaimer: to prevent ip banishment from etsy, we won't scrap Etsy in real time but we will download a html page and scrap it locally_
+_Disclaimer: to prevent ip banishment from etsy, we won't scrape Etsy in real time but we will download a html page and scrape it locally_

 ```bash
 # Download the page to be scraped inside your working directory